jshirota/PreStorm/README.md

 - Xamarin / OS X tested
 - strong support for fluent programming in C# and Visual Basic

-But...
-The best part is that PreStorm lets you write code without having to think about any of the above "internal details".
+But most importantly, PreStorm shields you from these details and lets you code at a much higher level.

 ------